-SAN GIMIGNANO WALKING TOUR – SIENA, TUSCANY
+SAN GIMIGNANO WALKING TOUR – TUSCANY

 Tour of San Gimignano, the Italian city of the “Towers”.
 UNESCO heritage.
 The Manhattan of the Middle Ages.

 The San Gimignano tour will take you to an half day guided tour in one of the wonderful village of Tuscany, Italy.